JSBSim-Team/jsbsim/joss_paper/paper.md

 - [additional examples here, look at some of the Google Scholar citations for different/interesting use cases]

-See also the selection of use cases reported by the authors in 2009 [@progress-on-and-usage-of-the-open-source-flight-dynamics-2009].
+See also the selection of use cases reported by the authors in 2009 [@Berndt:DeMarco:2009:Progress:JSBSim].

 JSBSim has been included in the [SPEC CPU](https://www.spec.org/) benchmark.

+Selected research papers:
+- Control system design: [@Vogeltanz:2020:Control:System:Designer,@Vogeltanz:2018:Development:Control:System:Designer]
+- RL/Combat: [@Shen:2025:Autonomous:Control] more TBD

 # Implementation and Engineering Practices